itpp-labs/misc-addons/web_debranding/doc/index.rst

 * Open *Backend*

+    Powered by Odoo

-  RESULT: No more label in footer *Powered by Odoo*.
+  RESULT: No more label in footer.

 * Search random string at menu ``[[ Settings ]] >> Users & Copanies >> Companies``

+    Create and manage the companies that will be managed by *Your Brand* from here.
+Shops or subsidiaries can be created and maintained from here.

   RESULT: No more Odoo word when search return empty result.

-    Create and manage the companies that will be managed by **Your Brand** from here.
-Shops or subsidiaries can be created and maintained from here.

 * Remove Administrator via menu ``[[ Settings ]] >> Users & Copanies >> Users``

-  RESULT: No more Odoo word in Dialog box. *You can not remove the admin user as it is used internally for resources created by* **Your Brand** *(updates, module installation, ...).*
+    You can not remove the admin user as it is used internally for resources created by* **Your Brand** *(updates, module installation, ...).

+  RESULT: No more Odoo word in Dialog box.

 * ``[[ Settings ]] >> Translations >> Application Terms``
 * Click ``Generate Missing Terms``